StarRocks/starrocks/docs/en/administration/management/resource_management/resource_group.md

 - `max_cpu_cores`

   The CPU core threshold for triggering query queue in FE.
-For more details, refer to [Query queues - Specify resource thresholds for resource group-level query queues](./query_queues.md#specify-resource-thresholds-for-resource-group-level-query-queues).
-It takes effect only when it is set to greater than `0`.
+This only takes effect when it is set to greater than `0`.
 Range: [0, `avg_be_cpu_cores`], where `avg_be_cpu_cores` represents the average number of CPU cores across all BE nodes.
 Default: 0.

 - `spill_mem_limit_threshold`